 There wasn’t much of a queue to come back down in the lifts – and cleverly you exit at the gift shop.
 Yes, I couldn’t resist buying a Space Needle sweatshirt.

-Fun Facts about the Space Needle
+Fun Facts you’ll find out when you visit the Space Needle in Seattle

 - It only took 7 months to build (April – December 1961)